 - A mortgage is a debt instrument specific to the real estate industry.
-It is secured by the collateral of a real estate property that the borrower is obligated to pay back over time.
+It is secured by the collateral of a real estate property.

 - A mortgage bank is a bank specializing in mortgage loans.
 It can be involved in either originating or servicing mortgage loans, or both.